Jbudnick/Interview-Attendance-Case-Study/README.md

 * [Predict interview attendance](https://github.com/GalvanizeDataScience/supervised-learning-case-study/blob/Denver/interview/case_study_description.md)

-Near the end of the day you'll be asked to present capstone results.
+Near the end of the day you'll be asked to present capstone results from your project README.
 Please present:
 * Your problem statement
 * A description of your data
 * EDA and feature engineering